vsajip/kscript/README.md

 -------------

-To use `kscript` in a workflow without creating an additional script file, you can also use one its supported modes for _inlined useage_.
+To use `kscript` in a workflow without creating an additional script file, you can also use one of its supported modes for _inlined usage_.
 The following modes are supported:

 * Directly provide a Kotlin scriptlet as argument
 ```{bash}